zlowram/blgo/README.md

 # Site parameters
 Title = "blgo" # Title of your site
-Description = "A static blog engine written in Go" # Description for your site PreviewLength = 30 # Length of the post preview in the index (number of words) PostsPerPage = 1 # Index posts pagination
+Description = "A static blog engine written in Go" # Description for your site Keywords = "blog, Go" # Keywords for your site PreviewLength = 30 # Length of the post preview in the index (number of words) PostsPerPage = 1 # Index posts pagination